ethereum/consensus-specs/specs/_features/eip7732/beacon-chain.md

 #### New `process_execution_payload`

 *Note*: `process_execution_payload` is now an independent check in state transition.
 It is called when importing a signed execution payload proposed by the builder of the current slot.
+Withdrawals and execution engine requests are processed in this function.

 ```python
 def process_execution_payload(state: BeaconState,